ramblingbarney/refactored-funicular/README.md

 ## Acceptance tests

-### Get Category (Show all categories)
+### Get Category (Show all fixture categories)

-* As a user I want to see the categories that have been created.
+* As a user I want to see the categories that have been created from fixtures ['Thai','Chinese','Indian'].

   * Example acceptance criteria:
+    * 3 categories will be shown on the page ['Thai','Chinese','Indian']

+### Get Category (Show all fixture categories with Delete button)

+* As a user I want to see the categories that have been created and each one will be shown with a 'Delete' button.

+  * Example acceptance criteria:
+    * Each category created will have a 'Delete' link/button
+    * The page will have 3 'Delete' link/buttons

+### Get Category (Show all fixture categories with Edit button)

+* As a user I want to see the categories that have been created and each one will be shown with a 'Edit' button.

+  * Example acceptance criteria:
-    * Each category created will have a 'Delete' and 'Edit' link/button
+    * Each category created will have a 'Edit' link/button
-    * A link/button to create a 'Add Category' is below the created Categories
+    * The page will have 3 'Edit' link/buttons

 ### Edit Category